The application deadline has been EXTENDED to 11:49 PM ET on Mar. 1, 2021

 The Policy Fellows program is designed for students who are currently pursuing a Ph.D. or other doctoral level degree.
 If you are not currently enrolled as a student in a Ph.D. or doctoral program, you are not eligible to participate.

-The cover letter and recommendation letters can be addressed to the Selection Committee, or Members of the Selection Committee.
+The recommendation letters can be addressed to the Selection Committee, or Members of the Selection Committee.
 The Selection Committee is comprised of representatives from PRB.

 The Fellowship announcement says that PRB provides travel arrangements and accommodation during the institute.
 What does this entail?

-PRB will arrange and pay for participant to travel to the workshop, which includes flights, hotel accommodations, as well as a travel stipend for additional expenses.
+If the workshop is conducted in person, PRB will arrange and pay for participant to travel to the workshop location, including flights and hotel accommodations, as well as a travel stipend for additional expenses.
 During the workshop, participants will stay at a comfortable hotel very near PRB’s office in the Dupont Circle neighborhood of Washington, D.C.

 How will I know my application and reference letters have been received?

-Applicants will receive an email confirmation once a completed application, including two letters of reference, has been received.
+Applicants will receive an email confirmation once a completed application, including two letters of recommendation and a resume, has been received.
 It is the responsibility of the applicant to ensure that the individuals writing their letters of reference submit by the deadline.
 Applicants will receive an email from USPolicyTraining@prb.org confirming your application is complete.